 Once kidnapped and sold into slavery prior to the Civil War, these Africans began to hunt and work cattle in the tall grass, pine barrens, and marshes of South Carolina and other sections of the Southern States, on what was then called "cattle plantations."

 The African ex-slaves swapped skills with the Vaqueros.
-They taught the Vaqueros the skills of controlling cattle, and the vaqueros taught the African ex-slaves the skills of horseback riding and roping, Thor some were already skilled in horseback riding.
-From this group came some of the best cowboys to work the ranches in Texas, and to ride the cattle trail northward.
+They taught the Vaqueros the skills of controlling cattle, and the Vaqueros taught the African ex-slaves the skills of horseback riding and roping, Some were already skilled in horseback riding.
+From this group came some of the best cowboys to work the ranches in Texas, and to ride the cattle trail Northward.

 They became herdsmen on foot and horseback.
 Many in this group went to Oklahoma with the Seminoles, and subsequently with their leader, John Horse and the Seminole Chief Wild Cat, to Mexico where their skills were used in herding cattle as well as fighting with the Mexican army.

-If you would like more information on who these Africans were who became Cowboys and frontier women and men.
-And who were there ancestors back on the continent of Africa, Click on the link below.
+For more information about these Africans that became Cowboys and frontier Women and Men and their ancestors from the African continent.
+Click on the link below.
 For more Sankofa information Click here Introduction to African Civilizations